apogeejs/apogeejs-server/README.md

-# HaxServer
+# ApogeeServer
-Hax server running in Node.js
+This is a server which uses Apogee workspaces to define web services, using Node.js.